Costa Blanca Travel Guide Spain

-Situated between the mountains and the sea, the historical Alicante is one of the best known towns on the Costa Blanca.
+Situated between the mountains and the sea, the historical city of Alicante is one of the best known towns on the Costa Blanca.
 With a three thousand year history, Alicante’s mix of old and new offers stunning architecture, abundant shopping and beautiful beaches.

 The heart and soul of the city, the promenade wraps around the harbour and boasts many shops, cafes and restaurants.
 From here, take an elevator to the impressive 16th Century Castillo de Santa Barbara and wander among the castle’s drawbridges, stone passageways, hidden tunnels, dungeon and beautiful gardens.

 Javea is a quaint haven along the Costa Blanca, centered around a 14th century church, shops, cafés and restaurants creating an old world meets modern vibe.